jianzhi-1/cs262a/kubernetes.md

 ### How was this problem solved previously?

-Previously, more machine oriented (e.g. data centers).
-Lower utilisation.
-One application on one machine.
+Previously, container management systems were more machine oriented with focus on the architectures and OSes of possibly inhomogeneous machines (as in data centers).
+The norm is one application per machine, which led to low utilisation.

 ### What is the main idea?

-Application-oriented infranstructure.
-Containers encapsulate the application environemtn -> shift management APis from machine-oriented to application oriented.
-Have a hermetic container image that encapsolates almost all of an application's dependeices into a package that can be deplohyed in tot the container.
-Nested containers (10) for easiness of development and robustness, composability and fine-grained resource isolation.
+The authors point out the trend of having application-oriented infrastructure, due to containers encapsulating the application environment, including almost all of an application's dependencies.
+The authors also noted the practical uses of nested containers (10) for easiness of development and robustness, composability and fine-grained resource isolation.

 ### What are the key results?

-Application developers don't need to worry about the details of machines and OSes (7); infrastructure team can flexibly roll out/upgrade OSes with minimal impact on applications; telemetry more oriented towards applications, improves introspection; (4) managemnet system can communicate information into containers such as resource limits etc.
+The result of this shift from machine to application oriented container management system meant that application developers need not worry about the details of machines and OSes (7); infrastructure can be flexibly rolled out with minimal impact on applications; telemetry can be more oriented towards applications for analysis; (4) management system can communicate more information (such as resource limits) into containers for better application metrics.

 ### What are the main limitations of this paper?

-Tension between containers and operating system kernel in resource isolation: containers cannot prevent interference in resources that the operating system kernel doesn't manage (4); also need a security layer (4)
+Containers do not completely isolate resource management: the paper pointed out that containers cannot prevent interference in resources that the operating system kernel doesn't manage (4).
+Also, containers might need a security layer.
+This means that the management system still has to deal with issues at the container-level.

-Configuration and dependency management.
+There are also much inefficiencies at the configuration level and with dependency management, which take up developer time.

 ### Why did this paper have an impact?

-Kubernetes is open source.
-Many application developers today use containers to deploy their applications.
-Also useful for datacenter workloads.
-In general, the better utilisation and resource isolation is appreciated by the developer community.
+Kubernetes is open-sourced.
+Many application developers today use containers to deploy their applications and do not worry about the underlying architecture/servers/OSes.
+It is also useful for datacenter workloads to achieve high utilisation.
+In general, the better utilisation and resource isolation properties are appreciated by the developer community.